Cuda-Chen/cuda-chen.github.io/_posts/2020-01-21-vscode-with-opencv-cpp-on-windows10-explained.md

 > Properties window and click "Environment Variables" button.
 > At last, edit the `Path` variable of your account (add compiler and
 > OpenCV binaries path).

+> I assume you install all of the OpenCV stuffs in `C:\opencv\OpenCV-MinGW-Build-OpenCV-4.1.1-x64`

 ### 5. Configure the `.vscode` files of your project.
 First, create a new project called `opencvexample`.